lgmorand/aks-workshop/_entries/03-01 challenge1.md

 As a reminder, you can get the URL of your service using `kubectl get ingress`.

-You should start seeing an output which looks like:
+You should start seeing an output that looks like:

 ```sh
 NAME         REFERENCE           TARGETS   MINPODS   MAXPODS   REPLICAS   AGE